-While a shark is as much real as you and I, this shark is, undeniably, a monster!
-He doesn't stop coming, he doesn't seem to feel pain, and seeing the world through his eyes makes the human protagonists seem like insignificant insects awaiting execution from a man-eating killing machine.
+While a shark is as real as you and I, this shark is, undeniably, a monster!
+He doesn't stop coming.
+He doesn't seem to feel pain, and seeing the world through his eyes makes the human protagonists seem like insignificant insects awaiting execution from a man-eating killing machine.
 And that's terrifying.

 Dude, it's a shark.
 It's not that scary.

-Any monster that can take out Arnold's entire team of strong men and almost Arnold himself, he is a darn good monster!
+Any monster that can take out Arnold's entire team of strong men, and almost Arnold himself, is a darn good monster!

-In David Cronenberg's 1986 loose remake of the classic 1957 film, 'The Fly', Jeff Goldblum spends almost the entire film slowly turning into a half-man/half-human hybrid creature that he, himself, refers to as the "Brundlefly" (his character's name is Seth Brundle).
-I won't go into too much detail as to what happened to start this horrid transformation, but once the finished result appears on-screen its safe to say that its nothing short of an abomination.
-I have a hard time watching it now without chuckling slightly to myself but I definitely feel this monstrous fly-man deserves to be on this list.
+In David Cronenberg's 1986 loose remake of the classic 1957 film, 'The Fly', Jeff Goldblum spends almost the entire film slowly turning into a half-man/half-fly hybrid creature that he himself refers to as the "Brundlefly" (his character's name is Seth Brundle).
+I won't go into too much detail as to what happened to start this horrid transformation, but once the finished result appears on-screen, it's safe to say that it's nothing short of an abomination.
+I have a hard time watching it now without chuckling slightly to myself, but I definitely feel this monstrous fly-man deserves to be on this list.

 He's never given a proper name, so this title will have to do.
 As you probably realize now, this beast was featured in the wonderfully camp anthology horror-comedy film, 'Creepshow' (1982).
 His screen time may be brief, but he sure is memorably frightful.
 Don't be fooled by the kitschy look and feel of the film.
 It's not a kid's movie by any means.